venkatesh87/asianfusion.online/README-draft.md

 Database will be installed upon the execution of `rd.sh` or `rds-existing.sh`.
 You can reinstall database if you need to.

 To install clean database

 `./load-db.sh db/wordpress.sql`

 The clean database will not have any plugins activated.
 The admin login for this installation is "admin/password".

-To initialize application configurations `./reset-wordpress.sh 1`
+To initialize application configurations

+`./reset-wordpress.sh 1`

-The parameter `1` will activate all the base plugins.
+The parameter value `1` will activate all the base plugins.

 SSH access